pkchat-focus/FoCus/README.md

 ### Training the models
 Uncomment the command to start training the model in the **train.sh** file.
-(Please uncomment the lines in the shell file you want to run.)
+(Please uncomment the lines in the shell file that you want to run.)

     sh train.sh

 ### Evaluation
 Uncomment the command in the **test.sh** file, to evaluate the model on the test-set.
-(Please uncomment the lines in the shell file you want to run.)
+(Please uncomment the lines in the shell file that you want to run.)

     sh test.sh

 ### Inference
 Uncomment the command of the **inference.sh** file, to generate utterances with the trained models.
-(Please uncomment the lines in the shell file you want to run.)
+(Please uncomment the lines in the shell file that you want to run.)

     sh inference.sh